 Hoi An 2 Ha Noi, SE Asia2

 For my second Lunar New Year trip to SE Asia I wanted to start where I left-off the year before.
 Or somewhere in the vicinity.
 As I ended my previous year's excursion in and near Ho Chi Minh City, I wanted to see the other parts of Vietnam.
 Again I only had 10 days for this trip, so no time for Nha Trang, Dalat or Sapa.
-However, a few days in the central coast towns of Hoi An and Hue, then fly back Hanoi and take in Halong Bay was very do-able at comfortable pace.
+However, a few days in the central coast towns of Hoi An and Hue, fly back Hanoi and take in Halong Bay, was very do-able at a comfortable pace.
 Tet is a bit of a unique time for travel in Vietnam.
 You'll get to take in local festivities, enjoy free entry to fabulous Buddhist shrines, and see markets and homes adorned with colorful flowers.
 But the price to pay is many businesses including restaraunts, shops, tailors and museums will be closed.
 As I'm not that into haute cuisine or shopping, and prefer outdoors to exhibits, traveling during Tet suits me well.
 If you are planning a Tet holiday I would advise that you do indeed plan.
 Just winging it could very well leave you wishing you could flap your arms and fly.
-In fact the reason I didn't get much beyond Ho Chi Minh City the first year was failure to make transportation reservations in advance.
+In fact the reason I didn't get much beyond Ho Chi Minh City the first year was due to my failure to make transportation reservations in advance.